Neovim embeds the libuv library in the editor and exposes lua (and to some

 between the libuv event loop and the internal Neovim main loop.
 To learn

-more about vim.schedule_wrap
+more about vim.schedule_wrap, check out

-.
+:h schedule_wrap.
 Let’s fix this error and see what our

 function looks like when it’s all put together: